gdcc/dataverse_tests/README.md

 **Features**

 * Basic tests for Dataverse (mostly Selenium)
+  * Supports Firefox and Chrome
+  * easy to add new tests
 * `utils` functions to help you with creating needed data for the tests
   * create and remove testdata via API
   * collect all Dataverses, Datasets and Datafiles via API and store the response in JSON files to test the completeness of your data
   * CLI integration
 * flexible and easy to use for your own Dataverse instance
-* easy to add new tests
 * Open Source (MIT)

 ## Install